 Event Marketing Ideas

-Events are a powerful marketing tool for gyms and health clubs.
+Events are a powerful marketing method for gyms and health clubs.
 They allow you to meet people face to face and enable them to try out different aspects of your offering.
-Here are some ideas to get you started…
+Here are some fitness event ideas to get you started…

 #11 – Hold Client Appreciation Days